George Foreman: Foreman vs. Frazier

 In 1972, still undefeated and with an impressive knockout record, Foreman was set to challenge undefeated and undisputed World Heavyweight Champion Joe Frazier.
-Despite boycotting a title elimination caused by the vacancy resulting from the championship being stripped from Muhammad Ali, Frazier had won the title from Jimmy Ellis and defended his title four times since, including a 15-round unanimous decision over the previously unbeaten Ali in 1971 after Ali had beaten Oscar Bonavena and Jerry Quarry.
+Despite boycotting a title elimination tournament resulting from the championship being stripped from Muhammad Ali, Frazier had won the title from Jimmy Ellis and defended his title four times since, including a 15-round unanimous decision over the previously unbeaten Ali in 1971 after Ali had beaten Oscar Bonavena and Jerry Quarry.
 Despite Foreman's superior size and reach, he was not expected to beat Frazier and was a 3:1 underdog going into the fight.

 The Sunshine Showdown took place on January 22, 1973, in Kingston, Jamaica, with Foreman dominating the fight to win the championship by TKO.
 In ABC's rebroadcast, Howard Cosell made the memorable call, "Down goes Frazier!
 Down goes Frazier!
 Down goes Frazier!"
 Before the fight, Frazier was 29–0 (25 KO) and Foreman was 37–0 (34 KO).
 Frazier was knocked down six times by Foreman within two rounds (the three-knockdown rule was not in effect for this bout).
 After the second knockdown, Frazier's balance and mobility were impaired to the extent that he was unable to evade Foreman's combinations.
 Frazier managed to get to his feet for all six knockdowns, but referee Arthur Mercante eventually called an end to the one-sided bout.